 Video games have the power to shift our attention for a while, and during this difficult period, they can give us a break from the coronavirus-infested reality.
 However, according to these video game statistics, they can do so for much longer than a few weeks or months.

 As gamers around the globe are breaking records, indulging more than ever in their favorite video games, the stats are spinning wildly, giving the industry a new face and different perspectives for the future.
 For instance, the US is now at the world’s top, overturning China by revenue in gaming.

-So, what is the current state of the global and US gaming industry, what are the latest, most popular, lucrative, and addictive video games in the world, and who is most likely to be playing them?
+So, what is the state of the global and US gaming industry in 2021, what are the latest, most popular, lucrative, and addictive video games in the world, and who is most likely to be playing them?
 If you’re interested in finding out, I say…game on!

 Top 10 Core Video Game Facts and Statistics

 - There are over 1 million video games.